 4. The Chief Executive will normally be expected to investigate complaints about the Executive Officers

 Following the investigation, the Investigating Manager will produce a written report which summarises the evidence and will state whether the complaint has been upheld, partially upheld or rejected, the reason(s) for this decision, any recommendations and the student’s right to appeal the decision(s).
-This will be sent to all parties (including the Director of Marketing and Communications) in the complaint normally within 20 working days of the formal complaint having been received and officially logged.
+This will be sent to all parties (including the Director of Central Services) in the complaint normally within 20 working days of the formal complaint having been received and officially logged.
 Should additional time be required this will be communicated along with the reasons why.
-It is the responsibility of the ‘Investigating Manager’ to make sure that a copy of the final report is sent to the Director of Marketing and Communication, who will add this to the case file.
+It is the responsibility of the ‘Investigating Manager’ to make sure that a copy of the final report is sent to the Director of Central Services, who will add this to the case file.

 If the Investigating Manager makes a decision to ‘Uphold’ or ‘Partially Uphold’ the complaint they are able to offer the following: